brianhouse/art_and_code/units/6_emergence/description.md

 The big difference here is the use of this magic keyword `self`, which binds these variables to the Ball class and makes unique versions of them for each ball object we create.

 Likewise, `draw()` here is equivalent to our typical `draw()`, but it's just for this object.
-We put in all the code that applies to a particular ball and attach the variables to `self`.
+We put in all the code that applies to a particular ball and attach `self` in front of all the variables.
 We'll make the ball just 30 pixels in diameter this time:
 ```py
 class Ball():